Framework for Diversity, Equity and Inclusion

 OTF vision for diversity, equity and inclusion

-Diversity, equity & inclusion graphicAs a public agency, funder and employer, we build healthy and vibrant communities in Ontario by living the values of diversity, equity and inclusion and ensuring we are reflective of the diversity of those we serve.
+Diversity, equity & inclusion graphicAs an agency of the Ontario government, a funder and employer, we build healthy and vibrant communities in Ontario while strengthening the Ontario Trillium Foundation and helping all communities across Ontario thrive.
+We ensure we are reflective of the diversity of those we serve, and undertake initiatives that promote an equitable, inclusive, accessible, anti-racist and diverse workplace

 Fundamentals for success